CarlOrff/DateTime-Format-PGN/README.md

 ## parse\_datetime($string)

 Returns a `DateTime` object or a `DateTime::Incomplete` object if option `use_incomplete =` 1>.
-Since the first recorded chess game is from 1485, years with a leading 0 are handled as errors.
+Since the first recorded chess game was played 1485, years with a leading 0 are handled as errors.

 ## format\_datetime($datetime)